Proposed Property 2R counterexamples classified: Identifying the torus

 The yellow curve in Figure \ref{fig:tor1b} is the original component $V_0$; it intersects $T$ twice.
 Figure \ref{fig:tor1c} shows (in red and blue) two parallel simple closed curves on $T$: As was the convention in Section \ref{sect:hex} (see also Figure \ref{fig:xsection}) imagine both the blue arc and the red arc lying in $F_\cup \times \{ \frac12 \} \subset F_\cup \times I \subset M$.
 A green dot at the end of each arc is labeled $\pm$ and represents in each case a vertical arc that ascends (resp. descends) to $F_\cup \times \{ 1 \}$ (resp $F_\cup \times \{ 0 \}$).
 The two ends of the blue arc (and similarly the two ends of the red arc) are then identified in $M$ by the monodromy.
 The framing of these curves given by the normal direction to $T$ is clearly the ``blackboard framing" given by the figure, so Dehn twisting along $T$ in the direction of these curves can be visualized by widening the blue and red arcs into bands, and then Dehn twisting along the bands.
 Finally, visibly identify the ends of the blue band (and the ends of the red band) by altering the monodromy near the central circle, as was done in Figure \ref{fig:Qmon}, to get red and blue annuli.
 The result is Figure \ref{fig:tor2a}, which uses train-track merging to show the direction of the Dehn twisting.
 The result is essentially identical to that shown in Figure \ref{fig:hexp1} and can be made identical by flipping both red and blue annuli along their core curves (see Figure \ref{fig:tor2b}).
 Why the colored annuli have framing $\pm 1$ in $S^3$ (that is, before $0$-surgery is done on $Q$ to create $M$) is explained briefly in Section \ref{sect:hex} via Figure \ref{fig:bookopen}.

-This shows that constructing the links $L_n$ described at the beginning of Section \ref{sect:review} is simple.
+This shows that constructing the links $L_n$ is simple.
 The fact that all these $L_n$ satisfy Weak Generalized Property R requires only the argument in \cite[Section 10]{GST}.
 In the next section we show directly that a natural presentation of the trivial group given by the handle-structure of the $4$-manifold cobordism between $S^3$ and $\#_2(S^1 \times S^2)$ is

 and so $L_n$ is unlikely to satisfy Generalized Property R, on Andrews-Curtis grounds.
 This direct calculation makes it possible to sidestep the full complexity of the original construction in \cite{GST}, with its roots in \cite{Go}.